Zafarhussain87/IODS-project/index.md

 ##    FALSE   259    9
 ##    TRUE     84   30
 ```
-Plotting the high use and above calculated probability against the predicted values
+Plotting the high use and above calculated probability against the predicted values of the model.

 ```r
 g <- ggplot(alc, aes(x = probability, y = high_use, col= prediction))